rnpbr/opennetworking-docs/docs/en/Laboratórios/Multvendor/Configuração-NETCONF/index.md

 ## Introduction

-This lab offers a practical approach to configuring network devices using the NETCONF protocol and YANG data models.
+This lab provides a practical approach to configuring network devices using the NETCONF protocol and YANG data models.

 ### Prerequisites